VISION

 New York is an exceptionally diverse state - demographically and geographically.
 Home to more than 20 million people and 10 distinct regions, New Yorkers are facing challenges because of the increasing rise of racial and economic inequities, environmental negligence, insufficient quality and affordable housing, decaying infrastructure, and a carceral system in desperate need of reforms.
 New York is home to the largest number of foundations, but many don’t fund in our State or only invest in New York City.

 A predominately rural state that has the most famous city in the world attached to it, New York is often a tale of 2 states that share 1 government.
-And at the same time, New York is often uplifted as a model for other states to emulate in regards to policy, and decisions in Albany influence national public policy.
+At the same time, New York is often uplifted as a model for other states to emulate in regards to policy, and decisions in Albany influence national public policy.
 These contradictions and tensions created a pathway for foundation leaders from across New York to work together to bridge the upstate/downstate divide, to uplift community solutions and resident voices, and address systemic inequities.

-Seven years later, Engage New York hired a project director to formalize its role as an ecosystem steward and clearinghouse for information sharing.
+Seven years later, Engage New York hired a program director to formalize its role as an ecosystem steward and clearinghouse for information sharing.
 We conducted a statewide survey that identified opportunities for our network to align and leverage resources in four key areas: immigration and refugees, safe and healthy homes, criminal justice reform, and Census 2020.

 THEORY OF CHANGE